Scaleway Software Engineering Manager Salary in Greater Paris Area | €60.5K-€65.5K+ | Levels.fyi

 The median Software Engineering Manager compensation in Greater Paris Area package at Scaleway totals €65.5K per year.
-View the base salary, stock, and bonus breakdowns for Scaleway's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scaleway's total compensation packages.
 Last updated: 10/2/2025

 Company